dpsingh/purge-varnish/readme.txt

 <strong>How can I debug?</strong>

+Add below constant in wp-config.php file.
+<strong>define('WP_VARNISH_PURGE_DEBUG', true);</strong>

-You need to add this constant <strong>define('WP_VARNISH_PURGE_DEBUG', true);</strong> in wp-config.php file.
-It will generate the log file 'purge_varnish_log.txt' inside uploads directory.
+It will generate a log file 'purge_varnish_log.txt' inside uploads directory.

 <strong>How do I manually purge the whole site cache?</strong>

-Click on link 'Purge all' or access the link: DOMAIN_NAME/wp-admin/admin.php?page=purge-varnish-all and Click on 'Purge All' button.
+Clicking on link 'Purge all' or access below link:
+DOMAIN_NAME/wp-admin/admin.php?page=purge-varnish-all.

 <strong>What it purge?</strong>

-Basically by default it purge nothing.
-It allow you to decide and configure expire setting.
-So you no need to worry.
-Click on 'Expire' link or access the link: DOMAIN_NAME/wp-admin/admin.php?page=purge-varnish-expire to configure purge expire setting.
+It allow you to configure purge settings.
+Please configure by clicking on Expire link or accessing below link.
+DOMAIN_NAME/wp-admin/admin.php?page=purge-varnish-expire to configure purge expire setting.Clicking on Expire link

 == Screenshots ==